 But I truly think when you have a space you aren’t liking, getting rid of everything that isn’t working is the best first step.

-Even if it seems like there really isn’t anything to get rid of, when you really look around with fresh eyes, you can probably find quite a few things that you really don’t like or don’t belong.
+Even if it seems like there really isn’t anything to get rid of, when you really look around with fresh eyes, you can probably find quite a few things that you really don’t like or that don’t belong.

 Of course, there may also be things you don’t like that have to stay for practical reasons, like an old, ugly sofa you can’t afford to replace.